playkashyap/ytbot/README.md

 ## 4. Get your OpenAI Secure Key

-In your OpenAI account, navigate to the API keys section and generate a new secret key.
+In your Gemini account (as it provides free now) , navigate to the API keys section and generate a new secret key.
 Keep this key safe, as it will be used to authorize your bot with OpenAI.
 Treat it like the key to your wallet.

 ---